moneyphp/money/README.md

 ----------------

 This library is heavily inspired by Martin Fowler's Money pattern.
-A special remark goes to Mathias Verraes, without his contributions, in code and via his blog, this library would be where it stands now.
+A special remark goes to Mathias Verraes, without his contributions, in code and via his blog, this library would not be where it stands now.